VladPVS/FastSearchLibrary/README.md

          return (f.Name.Contains("Pattern") || f.Name.Contains("Pattern2")) &&
                  f.LastAccessTime >= new DateTime(2018, 3, 1) && f.Length > 1073741824;
     });
-   Finds all files that match appropriate conditions using several thread in thread pool as an asynchronous operation.
+   Finds all files that match appropriate conditions using several threads in thread pool as an asynchronous operation.

    You also can use regular expressions: